tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Columns Desktop/README.md

 * Options

-  * Store Page Specific
+  * Page Specific

-    * If you have just one store page, use this option.
+    * Use this option if you have only a single page you want to have this effect.

     * Add code from **[store page list columns desktop.html][2]** to Store Settings > Advanced > Page Header Code Injection for the store page.